NFL Insiders predict: Answering biggest 2018 free-agency questions

-Over the next two weeks, our panel of ESPN NFL Insiders is taking a closer look at the upcoming free-agent market, answering questions on the biggest topics in the league.
+Our panel of ESPN NFL Insiders are taking a closer look at the upcoming free-agent market, answering questions on the biggest topics in the league.

+Next up:?
+Jimmy Graham is slated to hit the open market.
+Which team will he land with?

 The topics our panel has hit so far: